The Best Gay Saunas in Europe

-Back to bonny London, a city presided over by the world’s most famous queen.
-You’ll find Pleasuredrome under the arches near Waterloo station.
+Staying in bonny London, you’ll find Pleasuredrome under the arches near Waterloo station.
 Both Sweatbox and Pleasuredrome double up as London’s most popular saunas.
-It depends which one you’re closest to – London is a vast city.
+It depends on which one you’re closest to - London is a vast city.
 Pleasuredrome is open 24 hours a day and it attracts around 15,000 guys every month.
 It also has the distinction of being the only gay venue in the UK with a 24-hour bar.
 It may be a small bar but it’s a good place to grab a pint when you need a break from all the cruising.

 Browse a selection of tours in Amsterdam from our partners with free cancellation 24 hours before your tour starts.